U.S. Real-Time Guide

 In short, real-time payments deliver 24x7x365 access, instant funds availability and irrevocable payments.

-Do ACI Worldwide solutions support real-time payments for the U.S.?
+Do ACI Worldwide’s solutions support real-time payments for the U.S.?

 How is ACI working to drive the adoption of real-time payments in the U.S.?

 ACI Worldwide is a member of the U.S. Faster Payments council, contributing global experience in advancing the adoption of real-time payments.
-“ACI’s commitment to the advancement of Faster Payments in the U.S. goes beyond our business goals,” says Craig Ramsey, head of real-time payments, ACI Worldwide.
+“ACI’s commitment to the advancement of faster payments in the U.S. goes beyond our business goals,” says Craig Ramsey, head of real-time payments, Banking, ACI Worldwide.
 “As consumer demand for speed, convenience and simplicity with payments increases, the push for real-time payments will continue to accelerate.
-The launch of multiple real-time payments systems in the U.S. is clear evidence of that.
+The launch of multiple real-time payment systems in the U.S. is clear evidence of that.
 ACI’s goals are aligned with the Faster Payments Council’s as we look to drive the successful implementation, adoption and monetization of real-time payments in the U.S.”

-The RTP network from The Clearing House is a real-time payments platform that allows financial institutions and processors to clear and settle payments in real-time.
-TCH is working with providers of core processing and payment services, bankers’ banks, and corporate credit unions to ensure that every financial institution in the U.S. has a way to access the RTP network by 2020.
-TCH RTP works to deliver efficient real-time payments for bill payment, cash management, P2P transactions, and more.
+The RTP network from The Clearing House is a real-time payments platform that allows financial institutions and processors to clear and settle payments in real time.
+TCH is working with providers of core processing and payment services, bankers’ banks and corporate credit unions to ensure that every financial institution in the U.S. has a way to access the RTP network.
+TCH RTP works to deliver efficient real-time payments for bill payment, cash management, P2P transactions and more.

 FedNow is the U.S. real-time payments platform being developed by the Federal Reserve Banks.
-This new interbank 24x7x365 RTGS service features integrated clearing functionality and is intended to enable financial institutions to deliver end-to-end faster payment services to their customers.
+This new interbank 24x7x365 RTGS service will feature integrated clearing functionality and is intended to enable financial institutions to deliver end-to-end faster payment services to their customers.
+FedNow will launch fully in 2023, with pilot program activities starting in 2021.

-With RTP already up and running, the Federal Reserve Bank’s announcement of its plans to launch a second real-time payments system (FedNow) in the U.S. has generated positive reactions in the industry, with general consensus that this is a positive driver for faster adoption of real-time payments in the market.
+With real-time payments already up and running, the Federal Reserve Bank’s announcement of its plans to launch another real-time payments system (FedNow) in the U.S. has generated positive reactions in the industry, with general consensus that this is a positive driver for faster adoption of real-time payments in the market.

 Different real-time schemes are owned or operated in different ways.
 RTP in the U.S. is owned and operated by The Clearing House and open to all interested participants.
-TCH is owned by 26 of the world's largest commercial banks.
+TCH is owned by 26 of the world’s largest commercial banks.
+Zelle is owned by the Early Warning Services network, which is owned by seven of the U.S.’ largest banks.
 FedNow is owned by The Federal Reserve Banks.
-Zelle is owned by the Early Warning Services network, which is owned by seven of the US’s largest banks.

 Which U.S. banks offer real-time payments?

-Several U.S. banks are currently preparing to go live with real-time payments.
-ACI is already working with Bank of Montreal and Jack Henry & Associates (JHA) to enable their real-time payments services.
+Several U.S. banks already offer services that use real-time payments.
+ACI is currently working with multiple financial institutions, including Bank of Montreal and Jack Henry & Associates (JHA) to enable their real-time payment services.

-How many countries currently have active real-time payments schemes?
+How many countries currently have active real-time payment schemes?

-There are now more than 54 real-time payments schemes and systems live around the world, up from 40 in 2018.
+There are now more than 50 real-time payment schemes and systems live around the world, up from 40 in 2018.
 This includes both domestic and regional networks.

 International payments are also moving towards real-time with the evolution to SWIFT gpi and Universal Confirmations.